-Taken over by the Honeychurch family in April 2020, and renovated during the first Coronavirus Lockdown, the Hog is now a proper village pub, right in the heart of Horsley, Gloucestershire.
+Taken over by Luke Honeychurch and his family in April 2020, and renovated during the first Coronavirus Lockdown, the Hog is now a proper village pub, right in the heart of Horsley, Gloucestershire.

 As well as serving up fantastic local beers, good honest bar food and great company, we also host fantastic pop-up food nights most weeks as well as hosting live music, quiz nights, darts teams and more.

 Formerly known as The Bell & Castle (and, prior to that, simply as The Bell) The Hog has been long established in Horsley!